Seagate/cloudfuse/README.md

 * `secure get` - Gets value of a config parameter from an encrypted config file.
 * `secure set` - Updates value of a config parameter.

+Note - If you do not have admin rights, you can still mount your cloud without Windows Service, however the process will stay in the foreground.
+You may mount the cloud in the foreground using the command line arguments by removing 'service'.

 ## Find help from your command prompt
 To see a list of commands, type `cloudfuse -h` and then press the ENTER key.
 To learn about a specific command, just include the name of the command (For